kas-lab/suave/README.md

         Time limit for the mission (seconds)
         (default: '300')
 ```
-Time constrained mission with no adaptation:
+**Time constrained mission with no adaptation:** The mission is time constrained and no adaptation is performend.
+The time limit can be set with `time_limit`.
 ```Bash
 ros2 launch suave time_constrained_mission_no_adapt.launch.py time_limit:=300
 ```